 To ensure these meet-and-greets go off without a hitch, a growl or a grumble, you’ll need to be prepared.
-So to help get you there, Paws vet Steph has compiled this list of top tips for introducing your puppy to your children, friends and family.
+To help get you there, I've compiled this list of top tips for introducing your puppy to your children, friends and family.

 Introductions can be nerve-racking stuff.
 For this reason, you should have a designated ‘safe space’ in your house where your pup can retreat to if things become too much.
 This could be a crate, a dog bed or even just a blanket bundled up on the floor.
 Whatever it is, just make sure all the humans in the house (especially any little ones) understand that this space is off-limits.

 The behaviour your dog learns as a puppy is the behaviour they’ll keep as an adult.
 So to prevent your four-legged friend from growing into a serial jumper, you’re going to need to deter this rowdy behaviour from day one - especially if you’ve got young children in your home.

 The best way to do this is with positive reinforcement.
 And what does this mean exactly?
 It means rewarding the good and ignoring the bad.
 When your puppy jumps up, step back and don’t give them any attention until they’re back on all fours.

 If you think it will help, you can also try offering your puppy an alternative outlet for their excitement like a quick game of fetch.

 When introducing your pup to new people (especially young ones), ask them to wait patiently for your puppy to come to them.
 Rushing in or leaning over young puppies can cause them to jump up and nip with excitement.